 Danielle has served as a keynote speaker at the Hampton Roads Conference for Girls and Young Women; Jack and Jill of America Eastern Regional Conference; and many schools, churches, and community organizations in the Mid-Atlantic.
 She holds a Bachelor of Arts in Communication from Old Dominion University and a Master of Arts in Higher Education-Student Services from George Mason University.

-Danielle’s passion for inspiring girls began in college where she tutored and mentored a fourth grade girl at an elementary school located across the street from the college campus.
+Danielle’s passion for inspiring girls began in college where she tutored and mentored a fourth grade girl at an elementary school in Norfolk, VA near Old Dominion University.
 Because of her mentee’s progress, Danielle and her mentee were selected to be featured in a video on mentoring produced by the Norfolk Public Schools.
-After graduating college, Danielle returned home to Fairfax County and began mentoring middle and high school girls, meeting once a month at a local community center for “Girl Talk.”
-Realizing that girls in the suburbs, as well as those in the inner city, face challenges of homelessness, low academic achievement, low self-esteem, bullying, and exposure to negative images of women in the media, she decided to expand her mentoring efforts and formed GIRL in 2010.
-She has worked for the Gates Millennium Scholars Program at UNCF and the National Society of Black Engineers Headquarters.
+After graduating college, Danielle returned home to Fairfax County, VA and began mentoring middle and high school girls through sessions called “Girl Talk” at a local community center.
+She decided to expand her mentoring efforts and formed GIRL in 2010, realizing that girls in the suburbs, as well as those in the inner city, face challenges of homelessness, low academic achievement, low self-esteem, bullying, and exposure to negative images of women in the media.
+She has worked for the Gates Millennium Scholars Program at the United Negro College Fund (UNCF) and the National Society of Black Engineers (NSBE) Headquarters.